SylvainLasnier/ubuntu/README.md

-Ubuntu 14.04 LTS Docker image
+Ubuntu 14.10 Docker image
 =============================

 Description
 -----------

-This is the Original Ubuntu 14.04 LTS root docker images.
+This is the Original Ubuntu 14.10 root docker images.
 It is small and basic.

-It includes fresh installation of Ubuntu 14.04 LTS distribution, english language, universe apt packages and some basic common packages: vim-tiny editor, bash-completion to save time, curl to use webservices and supervisor to run easily more process in Docker VM.
+It includes fresh installation of Ubuntu 14.10 distribution, english language, universe apt packages and some basic common packages: vim-tiny editor, bash-completion to save time, curl to use webservices and supervisor to run easily more process in Docker VM.

 So, this image respects pragmatic simple vision of Docker.
 If you are looking for a complete VM, just use LXC.